-This annual publication compiles comparable tax revenue statistics for Australia,
+This annual publication compiles comparable tax revenue statistics for 30 economies,

-includes a special feature on strengthening tax revenues in developing Asia.
+includes a special feature on strengthening property taxation in Asia.
 The publication

 is jointly produced by the OECD’s Centre for Tax Policy and Administration and the